All Episodes

 He just admitted.

-He just admitted I'm not certain it's gonna make any difference in security, whether DPW runs the ports or somebody else does.
+He just admitted, I'm not certain it's going to make any difference in security, whether DPW runs the ports or somebody else does.

-Now, as I as I said earlier in this half hour, the uh lib liberalism in the modern Democratic Party cannot sustain, or I'm sure contain its radicalism uh and and its tendencies to go over to Cliff, folks.
+Now, as I said earlier in this half hour, the liberalism in the modern Democratic Party cannot sustain, or I'm sorry, contain its radicalism and its tendencies to go over to Cliff, folks.

-You got John Conyers trying to push legislation to a call on Congress to determine whether there are grounds for impeachment of the president.
+You got John Conyers trying to push legislation to call on Congress to determine whether there are grounds for impeachment of the president and this business, and also Feingold censure, because all it's about, they're mad at Bush because he wants to intercept calls made to or received from al-Qaeda.

 And this is a classic illustration of what I have been warning you people about regarding these liberal Democrats for the longest time.

-Every time the president goes down in the polls, they they I'm they they they see a wide open door, huge opening, and they end up telling us who they really are.
+Every time the president goes down in the polls, they see a wide open door, huge opening, and they end up telling us who they really are.

 What they reveal is the kind of thing that will strike mainstream America as nutty and reckless.